mathias-mike/Project-Sparkify/Data Warehouse/README.md

 ## Steps
 1. Configure and launch a Redshift cluster on AWS
 2. Create tables on Redshift database
-3. Configure and launch Spark cluster with AWS EMR
-4. Stage data from S3 to Redshift stagging tables with Spark-Redshift connector
+3. Stage data from S3 into Redshift staging tables
 5. ETL on stagging tables to Star Dimension tables

 ### Configure and launch a Redshift cluster on AWS